Dimple1122/Look8Me/README.md

-📚 Look8Me - Flutter Book Reader App
+📚 Look8Me
 Look8Me is a beautifully crafted Flutter application that allows users to register, explore, and read a diverse collection of novels across multiple genres.
 Users can search for novels, add their favorites to a personalized My List, and enjoy seamless reading right from their device.

 ✨ Features:-
-🔐 Firebase Authentication for secure user login/register 📚 Explore books by genre
+🔐 Firebase Authentication for secure user login/register 📚 Explore novels by genre
 🔍 Search novels easily by keywords
 ❤️ Add/remove novels to/from My List
 ☁️ Backend powered by Firebase Realtime Database & Firebase Storage